 Knowing the difference between IELTS listening four parts is a good start.
 But to be fully prepared, you need to make sure you understand all types of questions before attempting the IELTS exam.

-“Above queries will help you in IELTS preparation.
+“Above queries will help you in IELTS Preparation in Karachi.
 Good luck”.